Make-School-Courses/ARCHIVE-CS-1-Programming-Fundamentals/README.md

 ## Prerequisites

-This course is designed to help equip students with the skills and knowledge necessary to succeed at Make School.
+This course is designed to help equip students with the technical skills and foundational knowledge necessary to succeed at Make School.
 As such, there are no prerequisites for this course.

 ## Course Overview